zeplar-exe/FsTag/CONTRIBUTING.md

 commits to the best of your ability.
 Additionally, see [Understandig the Codebase](#understanding-the-codebase).

+## Branching

+Forks and clones for contribution should be based from the dev branch.

 ## Development Environment

 Due to the use of resource files which allow C# generation, it is heavily